ayugrishanova/The-influence-of-coreference-resolution-on-fact-extraction/README.md

 The dataset I created is arranged as follows.
 The document collection consists of 8 textbooks, 50-60 chapter documents each, and 62 Wikipedia documents.
 There are 46,204 sentences in the document collection, which is comparable to the size of the collection of DUC 2005-2007 dataset documents [Dang 2007].
 In total, there are 25 question-topics in our dataset, and 4 “Golden” summaries are offered for each.

-This repository contains the generated summaries for each question and the term paper.
+This repository contains the generated summaries for each question, the tokenized dataset and the term paper.